Exile in Guyville: 15th Anniversary Edition (2008)

 In 2008, Phair signed to ATO Records and released a 15th-anniversary reissue of Exile in Guyville on June 14.
 It includes three previously unreleased tracks ("Ant in Alaska", a cover of Lynn Taitt's "Say You" and an instrumental listed on the disc as "Standing") and a DVD documentary.

 Girly-Sound to Guyville (2018)

 On May 4, 2018, Matador reissued Exile in Guyville for its 25th anniversary.
-The reissue consists of the original album remastered and Phair's three Girly-Sound demo tapes, marking the first time that the full set of demo tapes had been officially released.
-The reissue was released in four formats: the physical LP box set, the digital deluxe edition, as well as cassette and CD pressings.
+There was a remastered reissue on CD, 2LP & digital (18 files), but also a box set titled Girly-Sound to Guyville consisting of the original album remastered and Phair's three Girly-Sound demo tapes, available as a 3CD set and as a 7LP box set including a download coupon for 56 files.
+Moreover, the three original tapes were also reissued on cassette and digital.
+This marked the first time that the full set of demo tapes had been officially released.
 Absent from the reissue are the two Girly-Sound demos "Shatter" and "Fuck or Die", as Phair was unable to get clearance for samples used in the songs.

+On June 22, 2023, Phair released an outtake from the album titled "Miss Lucy".
+The song was intended to appear on the album; however, it was ultimately replaced with "Flower".